 Was Mary Taylor an older sister of John and Henry Taylor or their mother?
 The answer depends in part on which census recorded her age most accurately — was she born in 1792, 1795, or 1800?
-If she were their mother, the of course she must have been widowed when she married John Myrick and her maiden name would not have been Taylor.
+If she were their mother, then of course she must have been widowed when she married John Myrick and her maiden name would not have been Taylor.

 Unfortunately, I am unable to find a marriage record for John Myrick.
 Nor could I find record of him in Early County other than the birth of his son in 1834.
 There are no deeds to or from a Myrick in Early County.
 The only John Myrick in the 1840 Georgia census was located in northwestern Georgia in Chattooga County, which is adjacent to Walker County.2 This person was not enumerated in 1850 in or near Chattooga County and, based on the household composition in 1840, seems likely to be the same John Myrick.

 John Taylor married in Early County, Georgia